P-p-H-d/mlib/README.md

 of type 'list' as created by LIST\_DEF or LIST\_DEF\_AS.
 It enables to create a list as a global variable and to initialize it.

-The list should still be cleared manually to avoid leaking memory.
+The list shall still be cleared manually to avoid leaking memory.

 Example: